sama1mansn/opbnb-docs/docs/tutorials/running-a-local-development-environment.md

 ---
-sidebar_label: Run Local Dev Enviroment
+sidebar_label: Run Local Dev Environment
 description: Guide to running a local development environment
 ---

 # Running a local development environment

 Install and start the entire opbnb system locally, including L1 (BNB Smart Chain) and L2 development nodes.
 Running a local development environment is a great way to test the behavior of your code and contracts.